Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Link Capacity and Receiving Rate Estimation {#bandwidth-estimation}

-Estimates of link capacity and receiving rate, in packets/bytes per second, are calculated at the receiver side during file transmission.
-It's worth noting that the receiving rate estimate, while available during the entire data transmission period, is used only during the slow start phase of the file congestion control algorithm ({{default-fileCC-slow-start}}).
+Estimates of link capacity and receiving rate, in packets/bytes per second, are calculated at the receiver side during file/message transmission ({{{{data-transmission-mode}}}}).
+It's worth noting that the receiving rate estimate, while available during the entire data transmission period, is used only during the slow start phase of the congestion control algorithm ({{default-fileCC-slow-start}}).
 The latest estimate obtained before the end of the slow start period is used by the sender as a reference maximum speed to continue data transmission without further congestion.
-Link capacity is estimated all the time and used primarily (as well as packet loss ratio and other protocol statistics) for smoothed sending rate adjustments during the transmission process.
+Link capacity is estimated all the time and used primarily (as well as packet loss ratio and other protocol statistics) for sending rate adjustments during the transmission process.

 As each data packet arrives, the receiver records the time delta with respect to the arrival of the previous data packet, which is used to estimate bandwidth and receiving speed (delivery rate).
 This and other control information is communicated to the sender by means of acknowledgment (ACK) packets sent every 10 milliseconds.
-At the sender side, upon receiving a new value, a smoothed average is used to update the latest estimate maintained at the sender side.
+At the sender side, upon receiving a new value, an exponentially weighted moving average (EWMA) is applied to update the latest estimate maintained at the sender side.

-It is important to note that for bandwidth estimation only data probing packets are taken into account while all the data packets (both data and data probing) are used for receiving speed estimation.
-The idea behind packet pairs technique is to send the groups of back-to-back packets, i.e., probing packet pairs, to a server thus making it possible to measure the minimum interval in receiving the consecutive packets.
+It is important to note that for bandwidth estimation only data probing packets are taken into account, while all data packets (both data and data probing) are used for estimating receiving speed.
+Data probing refers to the use of the packet pairs technique, whereby pairs of probing packets are sent to a server back-to-back, thus making it possible to measure the minimum interval in receiving consecutive packets.

 The detailed description of models used to estimate link capacity and receiving rate can be found in {{GuAnAO}}, {{GHG04b}}.